Thousands flee, several hurt as wildfire scorches California | Science-Environment

 Thousands of people remained under evacuation orders on Saturday after a wind-whipped wildfire raged through rural Northern California, injuring people and torching an unknown number of homes.

-The fire that began Friday afternoon on or near a wood-products plant quickly blew into a neighborhood on the northern edge of Weed but then carried the flames away from the city of about 2,600.
+The fire that began on Friday afternoon on or near a wood-products plant quickly blew into a neighbourhood on the northern edge of Weed but then carried the flames away from the city of about 2,600.

 Evacuees described heavy smoke and chunks of ash raining down.

+A large empty building at the edge of company property burned she said.
+All employees were evacuated, and none have reported injuries, she said.

-The blaze, dubbed the Mill Fire, was pushed by 35-mph (56-kph) winds, and quickly engulfed 4 square miles (10.3 square kilometers) of ground.
+The blaze, dubbed the Mill Fire, was pushed by 35-mph (56-kph) winds, and quickly engulfed 4 square miles (10.3 square kilometres) of ground.

 The flames raced through tinder-dry grass, brush and timber.
 About 7,500 people in Weed and several nearby communities were under evacuation orders.